-A. The ((International Building Code, 2012 Edition, with Appendix C and E, as amended in chapter 51-50 WAC, Appendix Z, as adopted by this title, and the International Residential Code for One- and Two Family Dwellings 2012 Edition, with Appendix G, H and K, 2012 Edition, as amended in chapter 51-51 WAC, as)) following codes published by or jointly with the International Code Council, Inc., together with amendments, additions, exceptions and deletions adopted in this chapter by reference, together with the State Building Code Act, chapter 19.27 RCW, and with King County modifications that are adopted and codified in this chapter, are adopted as the King County building codes and may be cited as such and are referred to in this chapter as "this code."
+A. The ((International Building Code, 2012 Edition, with Appendix C and E, as amended in chapter 51-50 WAC, Appendix Z, as adopted by this title, and the International Residential Code for One- and Two Family Dwellings 2012 Edition, with Appendix G, H and K, 2012 Edition, as amended in chapter 51-51 WAC, as)) following codes published by or jointly with the International Code Council, Inc., together with amendments, additions, exceptions and deletions adopted in this ((chapter)) title by reference, together with the State Building Code Act, chapter 19.27 RCW, which are referred to in this title as "the International codes" and with King County modifications that are adopted and codified in this chapter, are adopted as the King County building codes and may be cited as such and are referred to in this chapter as "this code((.))":

-1. The International Building Code, 2018 Edition, effective February 1, 2021, together with Appendix C (Group U – Agricultural buildings), as amended in chapter 51-50 WAC, and Appendix Z (Sea-Tac sound reduction standards), as adopted by this title, and referred to in this title as "the International Building Code" or, when used in a citation, "IBC";
+1. The International Building Code, 2018 Edition, effective February 1, 2021, together with Appendix C (Group U – Agricultural buildings), as amended in chapter 51-50 WAC, and Appendix Z (Seattle-Tacoma sound reduction standards), as adopted by this title, and referred to in this title as "the International Building Code" or, when used in a citation, "IBC";

 2. The International Residential Code, 2018 edition, effective February 1, 2021, except for Chapter 11 and Chapters 25 through 43, together with Appendices F (Radon control methods), H (Patio covers), K (Sound transmission) and T [RE] (Solar-ready provisions-detached one- and two-family dwellings and townhouses), as amended in chapter 51-51 WAC, and referred to in this title as the "International Residential Code" or, when used in a citation, "IRC";

-3. The International Energy Conservation Code, Commercial, 2018 edition, effective February 1, 2021, together with Appendices A (Default heat loss coefficients), B (Default internal load values and schedules), C (Exterior design conditions) and Appendix D (Calculation of HVAC total system performance ratio), as amended in chapter 51-11C WAC; and the International Energy Conservation Code, Residential, 2018 edition, effective February 1, 2021, together with Appendix A (Default heat loss coefficients), B (Optional energy efficiency measures) and Appendix C (Exterior design conditions), as amended in chapter 51-11R WAC , and referred to in this title as the "International Energy Conservation Code" or, when used in a citation, "IECC";
+3. The International Energy Conservation Code, Commercial, 2018 edition, effective February 1, 2021, together with Appendices A (Default heat loss coefficients), B (Default internal load values and schedules), C (Exterior design conditions) and D (Calculation of HVAC total system performance ratio), as amended in chapter 51-11C WAC; and the International Energy Conservation Code, Residential, 2018 edition, effective February 1, 2021, together with Appendices A (Default heat loss coefficients), B (Optional energy efficiency measures) and C (Exterior design conditions), as amended in chapter 51-11R WAC , and referred to in this title as the "International Energy Conservation Code" or, when used in a citation, "IECC";

 4. The International Mechanical Code, 2018 Edition, effective February 1, 2021, together with Appendix A (Chimney connector pass-through), as amended in chapter 51-52 WAC, and hereinafter referred to as the "International Mechanical Code" or, when used in a citation, "IMC";

-5. The International Existing Building Code, 2018 Edition, effective February 1, 2021, with Appendix A (Guidelines for the Seismic Retrofit of Existing Buildings), as amended in WAC 51-50-480000, and referred to in this title as the "International Existing Building Code" or, when used in a citation, "IEBC"; and
+5. The International Existing Building Code, 2018 Edition, effective February 1, 2021, with Appendix A (Guidelines for the Seismic Retrofit of Existing Buildings), as amended in chapter WAC 51-50, and referred to in this title as the "International Existing Building Code" or, when used in a citation, "IEBC"; and

 6. The International Property Maintenance Code, 2018 Edition, effective February 1, 2021, and referred to in this title as the "International Property Maintenance Code" or, when used in a citation, "IPMC."

 B. This code also may be further clarified and implemented with administrative rules adopted in accordance with K.C.C. chapter 2.98.

-SECTION 3.
-Ordinance 10608, Section 3, as amended, and K.C.C.
-16.02.130 are hereby amended to read as follows:

-((The)) King County modifications to the ((2012)) 2018 editions of the International Building Code, the International Residential Code ((for One- and Two-Family Dwellings)), the International Energy Conservation Code, the International Mechanical Code, the International Existing Building Code, the International Property Maintenance Code ((, and the Security Code)) and the Uniform Plumbing Code are adopted as part of the code.